unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3115_cabin_heaters.md

 The following list enumerates the factors affecting the function's performance:
 * The engine's temperature is used to determine F5's output temperature.
 * A (statically defined) performance factor affects F5's output volume.
 * When F4 is active, the engine's temperature is lower than a maximum limiting value, and the environment is as well colder than (a different) maximum limiting value, F5's output volume is significantly (artificially) increased further so as to boost the heating rate initially.
-The function is said to operate *turbo profile* when in this state.
+The function is said to operate in *turbo profile* when in this state.

 #### 3.1.1.5.4&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Humidity management coupling